 I have since built a wide and varied caseload, drawing on my previous knowledge and experience as well as expanding into new areas.
 I have recruited a small team of lawyers and administrative assistants who support me in offering insolvency, restructuring and property litigation advice.
 The flexibility of the role has enabled me to also retain a very stimulating position as an Associate Lecturer in Law for The Open University.”

 “Before joining ScoMo I was considering whether or not to set up my own firm until an ex-colleague suggested working as a self-employed solicitor.
 I looked at various firms but what I liked about ScoMo was its ethos and the calibre of its lawyers, a number of whom are highly respected in their area of law.
-I also liked the fact that ScoMo would be responsible for much of the admin involved such as providing indemnity insurance, dealing with regulatory bodies, accounts and archiving etc. Also, the consultancy agreement was straightforward, i.e. the consultant retained 70 per cent of their fees regardless of income for a given year unlike other firms which operate on a sliding scale.
+I also liked the fact that ScoMo would be responsible for much of the admin involved such as providing indemnity insurance, dealing with regulatory bodies, accounts and archiving etc. Also, the consultancy agreement was straightforward, i.e. the consultant retained most of their fees regardless of income for a given year unlike other firms which operate on a sliding scale.